GrimmReaper1O1/questionnaire_comercial/README.md

 trained via books and basically have to work everything out myself; however, version 11 is a fairly formidable system for want of foreign keys in the database.
 It does include a bug in the style creation page but otherwise is complete for use in public school systems.
 I have tested it to a small degree and am sure it is satisfactory.
-After I establish foreign keys and update the login page as well as the signin page to look better my work on this endeavor will be completed.
+I have established foreign keys and indexes but am yet to update the login page as well as the signin page to look better.
+After this my work on this endeavor will be completed.
 I do, however, suggest it be altered to include a div in the background that doesn't move with scrolling to display an image that would otherwise be displayed via the background of the other div.
 I will endeavor to do this myself at some stage but not in the forseable future.
 Thankyou for your patience and please donate to either save the children or a charity of your choosing.
 I'm also fond of the red cross housing appeal.

-current required files are questionnaire_11.1.zip questionnaire.sql and vendor.zip
+current required files are questionnaire_12.1.zip questionnaire.sql and vendor.zip

 Introduction: